Manoj-Telrandhe/Django_TodoApp/README.md

 ## Features

-- User Registration
+The project is a simple Todo web application where users can:
-- User Login & Logout
+- Register, login and Logout
-- Create Todo
+- Create personal todos
-- Edit Todo
+- Create tasks
-- Delete Todo
+- Edit tasks
-- Complete / Undo Task
+- Delete tasks
-- User Profile Page
+- Mark tasks as completed/incomplete
-- Template Inheritance
+- View their profile page and task statistics

-- Simple Responsive UI
+Each user can only access and manage their own todos.

 ---